Funbit/ets2-telemetry-server/Readme.md

 The server also reports everything to the log file (Ets2Telemetry.log), so you may see the details there as well.

-Also, if you don't trust my compiled ets2-telemetry-server.dll you may compile it by yourself from [the official telemetry SDK](https://github.com/nlhans/ets2-sdk-plugin).
+Also, if you don't trust my compiled ets2-telemetry-server.dll you may compile it by yourself using [plugin's source code](https://github.com/Funbit/ets2-sdk-plugin) and Visual Studio 2013+.

 ### Skin Installation